Aadi0902/aadi0902.github.io/_posts/2022-12-01-video-based-human-motion-prediction.md

 1. Encoder: 2D joint coordinates -> 3D pose estimation
 2. Decoder 3D pose -> 2D joint coordinates

-Lastly, since since we require global position as well, 3D trajectory of the person is regressed by a very similar model compared to the pose model.
+Lastly, since we require global position as well, 3D trajectory of the person is regressed by a very similar model compared to the pose model.
 ___
 ## 3D pose prediction